 Then start the postfix service and enable it on system startup:

 On Debian based distros like Ubuntu, you can install it like this:

 You will be prompted to select your Postfix mail server configuration type during the installation process.

-Among the four choices No configuration, Internet site, Internet with smarthost, Satellite system and Local only, we will choose No configuration option which will create the necessary user and group accounts that Postfix needs.
+Among the four choices No configuration, Internet site, Internet with smarthost, Satellite system and Local only, we will choose No configuration option.

-You can find the main configuration for Postfix mail server through the /etc/postfix/main.cf file.
+You can find the main configuration for Postfix mail server in /etc/postfix/main.cf file.

-This file contains a lot of options, we will cover the most important options for them.
+This file contains a lot of options like:

-This option is used for specifying the hostname of the mail system.
-This is the Internet hostname for which Postfix will be receiving emails.
+This option is used for specifying the hostname of the mail server.
+This is the Internet hostname which Postfix will receive emails on it.